BBMRI-ERIC/ISO23494-PROV-demonstrator/CPM/README.md

 This repository contains demo code for the development of ISO 23494 (Biotechnology— Provenance information model for biological specimen and data)

-Test and Demo code for the CPM: Common Provenance Model
+Test and Demo code for PART 2: Common Provenance Model (CPM)